 You may not assign or transfer any of your rights or obligations under these Terms without prior written consent from Company, including by operation of law or in connection with any change of control.
 Company may assign or transfer any or all of its rights under these Terms, in whole or in part, without obtaining your consent or approval.

 Headings of sections are for convenience only and will not be used to limit or construe such sections.

-Each Merchant user is required to provide accurate information necessary to complete a merchant profile associated with the user's Profile.
+Each Provider user is required to provide accurate information necessary to complete a Provider profile associated with the user's Profile.
 This information may include business name, address and other contact information, website URL, taxpayer or other government ID, corporate documents, and other information Company may request.
-Company may limit Merchant transaction volumes depending on (i) the Merchant's historical activity on Company Services, (ii) satisfactory completion of a Merchant profile; (iii) satisfaction of reasonable requests for additional information; (iv) perceived risks; (v) repeated customer complaints; and/or (vi) any indication that the Merchant has violated this Agreement.
-Newly-boarded Merchants may be required to submit to additional verification procedures as necessary to verify that the Merchant operates a legitimate business.
+Company may limit Provider transaction volumes depending on (i) the Provider's historical activity on Services, (ii) satisfactory completion of a Provider profile; (iii) satisfaction of reasonable requests for additional information; (iv) perceived risks; (v) repeated customer complaints; and/or (vi) any indication that the Provider has violated these Terms.
+Newly-on-boarded Providers may be required to submit to additional verification procedures as necessary to verify that the Provider operates a legitimate business.